codeaudit/SayKitSDK/Tutorials/04-conversation-topics.md

 }
 ```

-Now, if we call `ProductListTopic`'s `speakProductTitles:` method, we'll hear the introductory speech supplied by the `ProductSearchTopic`, followed by the speech supplies by the `ProductListTopic`.
+Now, if we call `ProductListTopic`'s `speakProductTitles:` method, we'll hear the introductory speech provided by the `ProductSearchTopic`, followed by the speech provided by the `ProductListTopic`.

-## Wrapping Up
+## Wrapping Up!

+That’s it for the tutorials on voice requests, command recognizers, and conversation topics!
+By now you should have a nice playground for exploring SayKit.
+Go ahead and [download the project](#) if you haven't already.

+The features we covered are some of the essentials in the SayKit toolbox, but they only scratch the surface of what SayKit can do!
+Stay tuned for a full-fledged conversational app that puts everything we've learned to the test.
+In the meantime, get out there and make something awesome!